 In the vein of its precursor The Exorcist, The Exorcism of Emily Rose tells the story of a woman seemingly possessed by Satan and the priest who attempts to help her.
 According to IMDb, the film also stars Tom Wilkinson as the priest, Father Moore.
 It’s a fresh take on the exorcism motif used in films before it.

 While it paid homage to movies like The Exorcist, it also had its own unique approach.
-The movie is actually told as a legal drama.
-At the beginning of the film, Emily has already died due to her possession, and Father Moore is on trial for her death due to the exorcism he put her through.
-His attorney is played by Laura Linney.
-The narrative framework of the film is that the audience flashes back to Emily’s story throughout the trial.
+The Exorcism of Emily Rose is actually told as a legal drama.
+At the beginning of the movie, Emily has already died owing to her possession, and Father Moore is on trial for her death due to the exorcism he performed.
+Laura Linney plays his attorney.
+The film’s narrative framework is that the audience flashes back to Emily’s story throughout the trial.

-It manages to be equal parts scary but also fascinating as a drama and mystery as well.
-Along with terrifying viewers at multiple points, it also raises the moral question of whether Father Moore really is responsible for Emily’s unfortunate death.
+It’s equal parts scary and fascinating as a drama and mystery.
+In addition to terrifying viewers at multiple points, The Exorcism of Emily Rose also raises the moral question of whether Father Moore is responsible for Emily’s unfortunate demise.

 The true story behind ‘The Exorcism of Emily Rose’